coolapache/data-melody/README.md

 # data-melody
-Removing noise, hear the melody
+Removing noise from data, hear the melody